 Step 1: Prepare the Dough

-Start by combining the sourdough discard, warm milk, sugar, and salt in a large mixing bowl.
-Stir until well mixed.
-Next, add the egg and blend thoroughly.
-In a separate bowl, whisk together the flour and instant yeast.
-Gradually incorporate the dry ingredients into the wet mixture until a soft dough forms.
-Knead the dough on a lightly floured surface for about 5-7 minutes, or until smooth and elastic.
-Place the dough in a lightly oiled bowl, cover it with a clean cloth, and let it rise in a warm place until it has doubled in size, approximately 1-1.5 hours.
+In a big bowl, mix the sourdough discard with warm milk, sugar, and salt.
+Stir it until it’s kind of smooth.
+Crack in the egg and mix again.
+In another bowl, whisk together the flour and instant yeast.
+Slowly add the flour mix to the wet mix until you get a soft dough.
+Knead the dough on a floured surface for about 5-7 minutes until it feels smooth and elastic.
+Put the dough in a lightly oiled bowl, cover with a cloth, and let it rise in a warm place until it doubles, around 1 to 1.5 hours.

 Step 2: Make the Filling

-While the dough is rising, prepare the filling by mixing softened butter, brown sugar, and cinnamon in a small bowl until it forms a spreadable paste.
-Set aside.
+While the dough is rising, combine the softened butter with brown sugar and cinnamon in a small bowl.
+Mix it so it becomes a spreadable paste.
+Set that aside.

 Step 3: Roll and Shape the Dough

-Once the dough has risen, turn it out onto a floured surface.
-Use a rolling pin to roll it out into a large rectangle, about 1/4-inch thick.
-Spread the cinnamon filling evenly over the dough, leaving a small border around the edges.
-Starting from one of the long sides, carefully roll the dough into a tight log.
-Cut the log into 12 equal pieces and place them in a greased baking dish or on a parchment-lined baking sheet.
+When the dough has risen, put it on a floured surface.
+Roll it out into a big rectangle about ¼-inch thick.
+Spread the cinnamon filling all over the dough, but leave a little edge free.
+Starting at a long side, roll the dough into a tight log.
+Use a knife to cut the log into 12 even pieces and place them in a greased baking dish or on parchment paper.

 Step 4: Second Rise

-Cover the shaped rolls with a clean cloth and let them rise again in a warm spot until they have puffed up and nearly doubled in size, usually around 30-45 minutes.
-Preheat your oven to 350°F (175°C) during this time.
+Cover the rolls again with a cloth and let them rise in a warm spot until they puff up, about 30-45 minutes.
+Meanwhile, preheat your oven to 350°F (175°C).

 Step 5: Bake the Rolls